maatemantram/pelican/notes.md

 14. Separate authors

 15. git hooks - post-commit:  `pelican content -o output -s pelicanconf.py && ghp-import output && git push origin ˓→gh-pages`

+16. Trailing '\' in the urls

+17. Steps to include tipue_search

+18. create a new theme & add it as submodule